Identities I commonly work with

 Belief & Value Systems

 Your spirituality, magical practice, or belief system (or lack thereof) is an important part of who you are and does not need to be kept in the dark.
-Whether you are a witch, animist, magician, Satanist or Pagan it does not matter and you do not have to hide that part of your life.
-When working on your mental health all aspects of your life need to be considered and addressed.
-Balance only happens when we can look at both what is in the light and what is in the shadows.
+Whether you are a witch, animist, magician, Satanist or Pagan, you do not have to hide that part of your life; these practices are deeply tied to our identities, and our search for meaning in the world.
+When working on your mental health, all aspects of your life need to be considered and addressed.
+Balance only happens when we can look at both what is in the light, and what is in the shadows.

 Image of the beauty and color of space